 Additional concerns about codeine

-Medicines that contain codeine can make you feel very sleepy.
-This can be risky for
+Medicines that have codeine can make you feel very sleepy.
+This can be risky for you

 before bedtime, so make sure you are following all directions carefully.
 Codeine can